nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/resources-endpoints/content-enricher.md

 </enricher>
 ```

-Then, when specifying&nbsp; `X-NXContext-Category = &ldquo;vocabularies&rdquo;` , the JSON payload of the document REST calls response contains all the labels for each value of&nbsp;`dc:subjects`:
+Then, when specifying `X-NXContext-Category = &ldquo;vocabularies&rdquo;` , the JSON payload of the document REST calls response contains all the labels for each value of `dc:subjects`:

 {{#> panel type='code' heading='Json Response'}}